Improve blurred vision caused by cloudy areas on the lens of the eye. It is time to see the world clearly with this safe procedure.

-You can change your life in just 45 minutes with the UAE’s best eye surgeons and the most advanced technology used for cataract surgery: Centurion Vision System.
+You can change your life in just 45 minutes with the UAE’s eye surgeons and the most advanced technology used for cataract surgery: Centurion Vision System.

 There is a good reason why the North American LASIK & Eye Surgery Centre is the gold standard for cataract surgery.
-We use the most advanced devices which include laser and ultrasonic technology for cataract surgery.
+We use devices which include laser and ultrasonic technology for cataract surgery.
 The surgeon will replace the defective lens and replace it with an intraocular lens, otherwise known as an IOL.

 Types of Intraocular Lenses

 The intraocular lens (IOL) is the implant that replaces your eye’s natural lens.
 IOLs are used in both cataract surgery and refractive lens exchanges.
 IOLs are usually smaller than a dime and made of clear plastic.
 To maintain the lens in place inside the capsular bag, IOLs typically have plastic side struts, called haptics.